-Above, we talked about retail as a possibility to create a shopping experience as the heart of a whole.
-However, in some way, it is also the brain of an hiper efficient supply chain able to detect what works and what doesn´t quickly.
-Instead of producing its products in China, Zara plants are located in Morocco, not too far from its HQ in northern Spain.
-All the supply chain and logistics are directly managed by Inditex, and this ensures that Zara controls and coordinates perfectly all the process and allows reducing the times to minimums.
-Already in 2007, Zara provided a considerable number of products, which were more than rival corporations in the fashion industry.
-It produced approximately 11,000 different products per year, while its major rivals only produce 2,000 to 4,000.
-Zara spent four to five weeks on the process of designing a new product and getting finished products in its stores (Inditex, 2007).
-So, Zara already was the leading brand in `fast fashion’.
-Zara could redesign existing products in no more than two weeks.[v]
+We talked about the creation of a shopping experience as the heart of a whole in retail.
+However, in the case of Zara -and Inditex- it is also the neuralgic center of an hiper efficient supply chain, able to detect what works and what doesn´t extremely quickly.
+Instead of producing its products in China, Zara plants are located in Morocco, not too far from its HQ (in Spain).
+All the supply chain and logistics are directly managed by Inditex, allowing a complete control of the complete process, and allowing to reduce the delivery times to minimums.
+Already in 2007, Zara produced approximately 11,000 different products per year, while its major rivals only produce 2,000 to 4,000.
+The Spanish company spent four to five weeks on the process of designing a new product and getting finished products in its stores (Inditex, 2007).
+At that time, Zara could redesign existing products in no more than two weeks.[v]

-Making shorter the product cycle life makes easier to meet consumer preferences and to provide him what he wants/ he is willing to buy.
+Making shorter product life cycle allows to meet consumer preferences, and to provide him what he is willing to buy.
 This capacity of reaction allows also to minimize unsold stocks.[vi]

-This system also partially explains the inexistence of an advertising budget.
-This is quite exceptional for global brands that usually spend millions in ATL as this is one of the most powerful ways to brand a fashion brand, transfer brand values and therefore to positionate products.
-Zara’s “collection” is evolving permanently in opposition to the seasonal proposal of other fashion brands, and its placement and product strategy has proven to be way more lucrative.
+This system also explains the inexistence of an advertising budget.
+This is quite exceptional for global fashion brands that usually spend millions in ATL.
+Zara’s “collection” is evolving permanently in opposition to the seasonal proposal of other fashion brands, and its placement and product strategy has proven to be extremely lucrative.

 Bringing added value to customers

-Thanks to its placement and product marketing that creates a luxurious experience Zara has succeeded to become a synonym of fashion and style.
-As we said Zara learnt from the luxury world that design, an exclusive brand image, and the shopping experience are decisive factors to create desirability for a fashion product.
-In addition, the rhythm of product renewal is perceived as positive: creating the “now or never effect”, costumers feel they are buying, in some way, unique products.
-But, of course, what makes Zara Zara is its price ceiling.
+Thanks to its placement and product marketing, Zara has succeeded to become a synonym of fashion and style.
+Zara learnt from the luxury world that design, an exclusive brand image, and the shopping experience are decisive factors to create desirability for a fashion product.
+In addition, the pace of product renewal is perceived as positive: creating the “now or never effect”, costumers feel they are buying, in some way, trends (in a positive way).
+But yes, of course… what makes Zara Zara is its price ceiling…

-When you put all this together –unique design products at low prices- the result is irresistible, and customers perceive they are paying less for more, and that they are getting real value.
-It is evident that everything is scooped and that the price, the supply and the margins are not a gift from the brand to its customers…
+When we put all this together –unique design products at low prices- the result is irresistible, and customers perceive they are paying less for more, and that they are getting real value.
+It is evident that everything is scooped and that the price, the supply and the margins are not a mere coincidence…